 About John Michael Hayes

-He studied philosophy and classical language as an undergraduate at the Catholic University of America, Washington DC, (B.A. magna cum laude 1971), where he did graduate studies in counseling and psychology, (M.A.
+He studied philosophy at the Catholic University of America, (B.A. magna cum laude 1971), where he did graduate studies in counseling and psychology, (M.A.
 1972; Ph.D.
 1977).
 He completed clinical psychology internships at the Georgetown University Psychological Center (1974-75) and the Devereux Foundation (1975-76).
 He has been licensed as a psychologist in Maryland since 1978.

-Dr. Hayes was clinical psychologist and instructor of medical psychology, Kennedy Institute, Johns Hopkins University School of Medicine, 1976-1981.
-Then he was the psychologist for Montgomery County Maryland’s middle and high school program for emotionally disturbed adolescents 1981-1983.
+Dr. Hayes was clinical psychologist, Kennedy Institute, Johns Hopkins Medicine, 1976-1981.
+He was the consulting psychologist for Montgomery County Maryland’s middle and high school programs for emotionally disturbed adolescents 1981-1983.
 From 1983-2009 he was in full time private practice in Columbia, Maryland, treating children, adolescents, adults, couples, and families.
+In 2009 he accepted a position with the federal government to provide psychological services for employees of the National Security Agency in Hawaii.
+Returning stateside in 2012, he was made clinical director of the agency’s counseling service for employees.
+After retiring from federal service in 2015, he was attending clinical psychologist at The Retreat, a residential psychotherapeutic program at Sheppard Pratt Hospital through 2019.
+In 2012, Dr. Hayes opened his psychotherapy practice in Baltimore.

-Dr. Hayes enjoys teaching and training psychiatrists, psychologists, and other psychotherapists and has held several faculty appointments: Assistant Clinical Professor of Psychiatry, University of Maryland School of Medicine (since 2005), Core Faculty, Ecumenical Institute of Theology (since 2015), Affiliate Professor of Pastoral Counseling, Loyola University Maryland (1999-2009).
-He has taught and supervised in several post-graduate training programs: Washington School of Psychiatry (2003-2009), Washington-Baltimore Psychoanalytic Institute (since 2009), and the Brookhaven Institute for Psychoanalysis and Christian Theology (since 2014).
+Dr. Hayes enjoys teaching and training psychiatrists, psychologists, and other psychotherapists and has held several faculty appointments: Instructor of Medical Psychology, Johns Hopkins School of Medicine (1976-1981); Assistant Clinical Professor of Psychiatry, University of Maryland School of Medicine (since 2005), Core Faculty, Ecumenical Institute of Theology (since 2015), Affiliate Professor of Pastoral Counseling, Loyola University Maryland (1999-2009).
+He has also taught and supervised in several post-graduate training programs: Washington School of Psychiatry (2003-2009), Washington-Baltimore Psychoanalytic Institute (since 2009), and the Brookhaven Institute for Psychoanalysis and Christian Theology (since 2014).

 For more than thirty years Dr. Hayes has been frequently invited to lecture and present training workshops for psychologists and other mental health professionals.
 Many of these presentations are listed on this webpage.